 Iguazu National Park

 Iguazú National Park is rightly enlisted as a UNESCO World Heritage Site.
 This definitely is one of the most incredible national parks in Argentina, not to mention one of the 7 Wonders of Nature.
-The waterfalls that are the main attraction stretch for almost 3 km (1.8 miles) between the Argentine province of Misiones and Brazilian state of Paraná – thus being the largest waterfall system in the world.
+The main attraction, the waterfalls, stretches for almost 3 km (1.8 miles) between the Argentine province of Misiones and the Brazilian state of Paraná —thus being the largest waterfall system in the world.

 There is no shortage of activities at this national park.
 You will be able to go on walks – the Upper Circuit will take you around one hour, whereas the Lower Circuit can take you up to 3 hours: both of them will offer incredible views.
 Another trail is the Macuco trail, which goes all the way to Arrechea Waterfall.

-Inside the park, you can ride the Jungle Train (Tren de la Selva) which will take you all the way to the Garganta del Diablo (Devil’s Throat), from where you can follow a 1.2 km (about 0.8 miles) trail that takes you to the most impressive viewpoint of the waterfalls.
-Along the way, you’ll be able to spot lots of turtles and at times even crocodiles in the water.
+Inside the park, you can ride the Jungle Train (Tren de la Selva), which will take you all the way to the Garganta del Diablo (Devil’s Throat).
+From there, you can follow a 1.2 km (about 0.8 miles) trail to the most impressive viewpoint of the waterfalls.
+Along the way, you’ll be able to spot lots of turtles and, at times, even crocodiles in the water.

 You can also opt for a boat tour that takes you right below the waterfalls – but be prepared to get wet!